HewlettPackard/Mithril/docker/README.md

 # Running the container

-You can run the container using the follow command
+You can run the container using the following command
 ```bash
 make run
 ```